 Welcome to SEDA Equine

-Equine Facilitated Learning (EFL) and Equine Facilitated Therapy (EFT) (also called Equine-Assisted Learning or Therapy) are approaches that involve interactions with horses to promote emotional growth, learning, and healing.
+Equine Facilitated Learning (EFL) and Equine Facilitated Therapy (EFT) are approaches that involve interactions with horses to promote emotional growth, learning, and healing.
 While they sound similar, they serve different purposes.

-SEDA Equine offers an intervention which blends equine facilitated learning (EFL), equine facilitated therapy (EFT), with equine interaction based groundwork skills; this approach offers increased self-awareness, personal and emotional development, increased levels of self-esteem and confidence for the participants.
+SEDA Equine offers an intervention which blends equine facilitated learning (EFL), equine facilitated therapy (EFT), with equine interaction-based groundwork skills (natural horsemanship style); this approach facilitates increased self-awareness, personal and emotional development, increased levels of self-esteem and confidence for the participants.

-The work often includes goal-oriented coaching and will most certainly develop a basic understanding of some horsemanship skills; the work we do will develop participant's abilities to self-regulate emotions, and develop a communication, and compassionate leadership style which will produce many skills which are transferable into everyday living.
+The work often includes goal-oriented coaching, designed to develop a basic understanding of some horsemanship skills; the work we do will also develop participant's abilities to self-regulate emotions, find clearer ways to communicate, and find a compassionate style of leadership - All the skills used in the sessions are transferable into everyday living.

 Blending EFL/EFT with Natural Horsemanship